sahib/misc/performance/1_intro.rst

 - Network performance
 - Database performance
 - Any of the thousands of specific fields
-- Long intro to data structures - pick a book.
+- Long intro to data structures - pick a book, watch a video.

 That would be several semesters of material.
 The material in this workshop is just one ;)